salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ## Introduction

-LWC implements a collection of polyfills that implement Shadow DOM features.
+LWC offers a collection of polyfills that implement Shadow DOM features.
 These polyfills are collectively referred to as "synthetic Shadow DOM" and are published to npm under the `@lwc/synthetic-shadow` package.
 Synthetic shadow DOM provides a consistent experience for LWC web components across the Salesforce-supported browser matrix.